-Another source of data to evaluate relative performance response is presented in Nichols et al. (1972), in which data were collected from parallel field testing in 1970 and 1971 of the Hanford multielement film dosimeter dose in comparison with the dose from the HMPD implemented on January 1, 1972.
-Measurements were performed, some involving dosimeters placed on water-filled carbovs, at 49 work locations in the Plutonium-Uranium Extraction Facility (PUREX), B-Plant, Plutonium Finishing Plant (PFP), 105-KE Building (reactor operating), 100-N (reactor not operating), and the 325-B, 325, and 327 Buildings.
-Table 6.3.4.1-3 lists the collective nonpenetrating and penetrating dose measured with the Hanford film dosimeter and HMPD and, when available, the open window (nonpenetrating) and closed window (penetrating) ionization chamber "Cutie Pie (CP)" measurements.
+Another source of data to evaluate relative performance is presented in Nichols et al. (1972), in which data were collected from parallel field testing in 1970 and 1971 of the Hanford multielement film dosimeter and the HMPD that was implemented on January 1, 1972.
+Measurements were performed, some involving dosimeters placed on water-filled carboys, at 49 work locations in the Plutonium-Uranium Extraction Facility (PUREX), B-Plant, Plutonium Finishing Plant (PFP), 105-KE Building (reactor operating), 100-N (reactor not operating), and the 325-B, 325, and 327 Buildings.
+Table 6-7 lists the collective nonpenetrating and penetrating dose measured with the Hanford film dosimeter and HMPD and, when available, the open window (nonpenetrating) and closed window (penetrating) ionization chamber "Cutie Pie (CP)" measurements.
 This table includes measurements with selected calibration sources.
-The information in Table 6.3.4.1-3 generally shows acceptable agreement considering the variability in the field measurements are similar to those of the calibration sources.
+The information in Table 6-7 generally shows acceptable agreement considering the variability in the field measurements are similar to those of the calibration sources.
 The nonpenetrating response of the film dosimeter was routinely calibrated with a uranium slab source, whereas a 90Sr/90Y source was routinely used to calibrate the HMPD nonpenetrating response.
 There is an approximate factor of 2 difference in dosimeter response between these two sources and this is shown in this table(i.e., for 90Sr/90Y source irradiation, 690 mrem for film versus 315 mrem for TLD).